Top myanmar travel tips

-– Plan ahead with your money.
+« Plan ahead with your money.
 Exchange what you think you’ll spend at the airport or have ample crisp 2006 or newer USDollars with you.
-ATM machines aren’t as frequent as other countries
+ATM machines are not as frequent as other countries

-– Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you don’t want to get ripped off.
+« Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you do not want to get ripped off.
 Also make sure the driver knows the destination he/she is taking you to.
 Believe me, the language barrier is real and there has been some communication issues.

-– If you are traveling on an overnight bus WEAR WARM CLOTHES as they blast the A/C making it impossible to sleep in between shivers.
-For real the coldest I’ve ever been and I’ve lived in the middle of the Rocky Mountains
+«.
+If you are traveling on an overnight bus WEAR WARM CLOTHES as they blast the A/C making it impossible to sleep in between shivers.
+This is probably my top Myanmar travel tips.
+Seriously one of the coldest nights of my life and I’ve lived in the middle of the Rocky Mountains!